 - Google Ads also allow you to advertise on a wider range of Google properties than Google Ads Express e.g apps and YouTube, and you – rather than Google – decide where they’re shown

-- Google Ads Express use ‘broad match’ so your ads can show up on miss-spelled searches, synonyms and related searches.
-If you sell ‘ladies hats’ for example your ads could show up on ‘ladies scarves’ etc…..What we’re saying is that while ‘broad match’ gives Google the option to increase the reach of your ads, it may be driving unqualified traffic your way: Reach doesn’t necessarily equal engagement or conversion
+- Google Ads Express use ‘broad match’ so your ads can show up on misspelled searches, synonyms and related searches.
+If you sell ‘ladies hats,’ for example, your ads could show up for ‘ladies scarves’ or another less-than-relevant term.
+So while ‘broad match’ gives Google the option to increase the reach of your ads, it may be driving unqualified traffic your way.
+Reach doesn’t necessarily equal engagement or conversion.

 - Google Ads let you include negative keywords to exclude searches that aren’t relevant to your business.
 Specifically if you’re using Smart Campaigns, you can’t manage what you can exclude/not because Google is automatically handling your bid optimizations and keyword targeting.